What do Governors do?

 The P&S monitors curriculum policy and scrutinises school attainment data.
 The committee monitors and evaluates pupil welfare, including Child Protection and SEND and Pupil performance/progression.
 The committee also contributes to school improvement planning and reviews the progress of annually-set priorities.

-Current members of the P&S are: Anna Chase (Chair), Alison Barber, Neil McLafferty, Emma Marfleet, David Surgey, Adam Whitchurch and Sophie Scott.
+Current members of the P&S are: Anna Chase (Chair), Alison Barber, Neil McLafferty, Emma Marfleet, David Surgey and Adam Whitchurch.

 Finance and Personnel Committee (F&P)